elenche95/stores/README.md

 0. Clone the repo https://github.com/elenche95/stores and check the requirements.txt

-1. Execute from the main folder in the terminal "python data.py --test 1" (make sure that "./data/test.csv" exists)
+1. Execute from the main folder in the terminal  (make sure that "./data/test.csv" exists)

+``
+python data.py --test 1
+``

 2. Download from the following link the Random Forest regressor model that was trained with the train.csv data